Dreamlone/environmental-monitoring/README.md

 - Manual downloading of datasets in desired format;
 - Data request via REST API

-Realization of both ways of interaction requires implementation and deployment of the backend service.
+Implementation of both ways of interaction requires implementation and deployment of the backend service.
 An example of such a service implemented using the technology stack `Python, Docker, heroku platform`: [API environmental monitoring service](https://environmental-monitoring-82bc1f9868c5.herokuapp.com/docs)

 Service versioning should be prepared for researchers and engineers.
 For example, when providing API access to a data platform, both semantic versioning of datasets, as well as the API of the service.
 Then, when changing the data structure, using old references and methods, researchers will be able to get the same datasets.

-Examples of data platforms with relatively small budgets (can be used as references):
+The following examples of data platforms can be used as references:
 - [http://dataportal.saeri.org/](http://dataportal.saeri.org/) - Falklands islands data catalog
 - [https://geo.ca/home/](https://geo.ca/home/) - Canada’s open geospatial information